automerge/automerge-repo-keyhive/README.md

 ## Initializing Keyhive

-You can call `initializeKeyhive` to create an `AutomergeRepoKeyhive`, which provides you with a `Keyhive`, a `KeyhiveNetworkAdapter`, and a `KeyhiveEventEmitter`, among other fields.
+You can call `initializeAutomergeRepoKeyhive` to create an `AutomergeRepoKeyhive`, which provides you with a `Keyhive`, a `KeyhiveNetworkAdapter`, and a `KeyhiveEventEmitter`, among other fields.

 ## Keyhive Network Adapter